Non-resident citizen voting: Nigeria

 Nigerian citizens living abroad have full voting rights, however, these rights have not been enacted as the National Assembly and Independent National Electoral Commission are yet to come to an agreement on how to actualize expatriate voting.
 In 2021, Minister of State for Foreign Affairs Zubairu Dada reiterated the Government's intent to enact diaspora voting, albeit not in time for the 2023 Nigerian general election.

 North Macedonia

 Under amendments to North Macedonia's electoral code in 2008, which came into effect with the 2011 Macedonian parliamentary elections, citizens resident abroad were entitled to elect three deputies to the Assembly of North Macedonia, from single-member constituencies, one for Europe and Africa, one for North and South America, and one for Australia and Asia, but only a total of 7,213 registered to vote.
 This was also used in the 2014 parliamentary elections.
 However, it was discontinued in 2016, as under changes to the electoral code in 2015, in which a single three-member constituency was created for citizens abroad, candidates were required to have a minimum number of votes, equivalent to those in constituencies in the country itself but these criteria were not met.

+Norway

+Norwegian citizens living abroad remain on the voter roll for 10 years after leaving Norway, after which they must re-register.